GeetikaSh/Data-Science-Interview-Practice/K-means Clustering.md

 labels = kmeans.labels_
 ```

-## 3. How do you choose the number of clusters (k) in K-means?
+## How do you choose the number of clusters (k) in K-means?
-- **[Elbow Method](https://www.geeksforgeeks.org/elbow-method-for-optimal-value-of-k-in-kmeans/)**: The Elbow Method is used to determine the optimal number of clusters (k)
-  by plotting the sum of squared distances (inertia) for different values of k.
+- **[Elbow Method](https://www.geeksforgeeks.org/elbow-method-for-optimal-value-of-k-in-kmeans/)**: It is a graphical tool used to determine the optimal number of clusters (k) in K-means.
+Selecting the right number of clusters is crucial for meaningful segmentation.
+The Elbow Method plotts the sum of squared distances (inertia) for different values of k.
 As k increases, inertia decreases.
 The "elbow" of the curve indicates the optimal value of k, where further increases in k result in only marginal improvements in inertia.
   ![Elbow Method](https://media.geeksforgeeks.org/wp-content/uploads/20241028173908396970/Elbow-Method.png)
 - **[Silhouette Score](https://www.geeksforgeeks.org/silhouette-algorithm-to-determine-the-optimal-value-of-k/?ref=asr4)**: Measures how similar a data point is to its own cluster compared to other clusters.
   A higher score indicates better clustering.